Last updated October 2, 2020

 Many offshore jurisdictions allow you to “re-domicile” your company once it is established, so it’s possible that if you currently have an IBC or offshore corporation in a jurisdiction that isn’t serving your needs, you can move it.

 But it’s always best to get things done right the first time.

 With that in mind, let’s review a few offshore jurisdictions that have fallen out of favor – or that never were in favor – for most entrepreneur’s purposes.

 I’m all for the creation of new tax havens.
 It’s refreshing to see governments coming to the realization that their bread is best buttered by business being conducted in their country.
 (If only politicians in the United States could realize that.)

-The Gambia is a tiny west African country carved out of Senegal.
+The Gambia is a tiny West African country carved out of Senegal.
 Like its neighbor, it is relatively politically stable but somewhat corrupt.
-While hardly a panacea, although it ranks right next to the offshore haven of the Seychelles in terms of economic freedom.
-All of those factors led The Gambia to decide to become the low-cost offshore services jurisdiction a few years back.
+While hardly a panacea, it ranks right next to the offshore haven of Seychelles in terms of economic freedom.
+All of those factors led the Gambia to decide to become the low-cost offshore services jurisdiction a few years back.

 “Oh, your company is located next to the war zone on the Ivory Coast?
 Excellent…”, said no one ever.

-Registering your yacht (or your 2,500-passenger cruise vessel) does qualify as planting a flag under flag theory.
-If you do not have a yacht, you may want to look elsewhere.
+While registering your yacht (or your 2,500-passenger cruise vessel) does qualify as planting a flag under flag theory, if you do not have a yacht, you may want to look to other offshore jurisdictions.